dangazineu/tako/docs/designs/exec-workflow-engine.md

     - Steps can be marked as `long_running: true`.
 When the engine encounters such a step, it will start the step's container and then immediately persist the workflow state and exit, returning the `<run-id>` to the user.
     - The container will continue to run in the background.
 The user can check its status with `tako status <run-id>` and resume the workflow with `tako exec --resume <run-id>` once the long-running step has completed.
     - It is the responsibility of the workflow author to ensure that the long-running step will eventually complete and that there is a way to determine its completion.
 The `tako/poll@v1` built-in step is provided for this purpose, which can monitor for conditions like the completion of a container or the existence of a file.
     - **Output Capture**: To capture outputs from a long-running step, the step must have a `produces` block.
-The long-running process is responsible for writing its outputs to a JSON file at the well-known path `.tako/outputs.json` within the step's workspace.
-When the workflow is resumed and a subsequent polling step confirms completion, the engine will read this file to populate the outputs into the workflow state, making them available to downstream steps.
+The long-running process is responsible for writing its outputs to a JSON file at the well-known path `.tako/outputs.json` within the step's workspace. **Output Timing**: Outputs are captured when the polling step (`tako/poll@v1`) succeeds, not when the file appears.
+This ensures the long-running process has fully completed before outputs are consumed by downstream steps.
     - **Failure Detection**: The engine does not actively monitor long-running steps for crashes or system reboots.
 If a container crashes, it will simply exit.
 It is up to the workflow author to use the `tako/poll@v1` step with appropriate timeouts and checks to detect such failures.
 For example, a polling step can check the exit code of the long-running step's container.
     - **System Reboot Recovery**: When a system reboots while a long-running container is executing, the container will be lost.
 During workflow resumption, the engine will detect that the referenced container no longer exists and will restart the long-running step from the beginning.
 The engine accomplishes this by checking container existence before attempting to poll or resume from a long-running step.
 While this means some work may be repeated, it ensures consistent behavior and prevents the workflow from becoming permanently stuck.
+    - **Container Persistence Guarantees**: Long-running containers are resilient to Docker daemon restarts through the use of restart policies.
+Containers are created with `--restart=unless-stopped` to ensure they survive daemon restarts but not system reboots.
+During system maintenance, users should pause workflows before maintenance windows.
+    - **Multiple Polling Operations**: A single workflow can have multiple polling steps for different long-running operations.
+Each polling step operates independently and can monitor different targets (files, exit codes, etc.).
+During workflow resumption, all polling steps are re-evaluated to determine which long-running operations have completed.
     - **Orphaned Container Management**: To prevent resource leaks from long-running containers that become orphaned, the engine will implement automatic cleanup mechanisms:
       - **Container Labeling**: All `tako`-managed containers are labeled with metadata including the run ID and creation timestamp.
+      - **Health Monitoring**: Containers emit periodic heartbeat signals to indicate they are active.
+Containers without heartbeats for >2 hours are considered orphaned.
       - **Automatic Cleanup**: The `tako status` and `tako exec --resume` commands will automatically detect and clean up containers that have been running for more than 24 hours without an associated active workflow state.
       - **Manual Cleanup**: A `tako container clean --older-than <duration>` command will be provided to manually clean up orphaned containers based on age or other criteria.